 A better introduction to the fact bulma has a sister and so forth would have led to a better build up for these characters as well as giving the viewers better insight about them like we did with Beerus And Whis and through actual good competent writing it would've easily given fans much more acknowledgement and intrigue to these characters.

-Another MAJOR FLAW was The Pre production with its storyboard along with Art and Animation which looked very bad at times in Battle of Gods and the Fukkatsu no F as well as the handling of the storyboard within the arcs and episodes dragging on for way too long for having such a short arc between the 2.
+Another Major flaw was The Pre production with its storyboard in having different storboard directors per episode along with Art and Animation which looked very bad at times in the arcs of Battle of Gods and the Fukkatsu no F as well as the handling of the nature of certain characters within the arcs and episodes dragging on for way too long for having such a short arc between the 2.
 (Not just these first 2 arcs but all of the arcs in general)

-Cool story concepts were just thrown out the window, like Goten and Trunks making their appearance in the battle against Frieza only to defuse right away.
+Cool story concepts were just thrown out the window, like Goten and Trunks fusing into Gotenks making their appearance in the battle against Frieza only to defuse right away.

 I personally hate stuff like this in the writing of these characters if they aren't gonna follow through on what they can contribute to the arc because the movie left the idea open that both these characters would have aged (which is something that the writer should also fix) Not to mention that it would be dangerous for them to be there because Frieza was defeated and killed by saiyans who resemble the two boys, that being of course Goku and Future Trunks.